 Changes to the climate will impact upon the quality and durability of community infrastructure.
-The cost of maintaining community infrastructure is forecast to increase due to climate change.
-Most of Council's community facilities are long lived and require significant on-going investment for maintenance and renewal activities.
+The cost of maintaining community infrastructure is forecast to increase due to

 Council must plan for the increased future demand in community infrastructure in an approach to balance community expectations and desired service standards within Council's financial capacity.
 Much of Council's existing community infrastructure was planned and developed in a different era and had led to a mismatch between the location of current community facilities and future growth locations.
 Providing contemporary community services from existing facilities can be a challenge, and modification and improvements are necessary to meet current building regulations and standards.